-The ADN program has two cohorts of students, one cohort for the generic track that begins each Fall and Spring semester and a second cohort of LPN mobility students who begin in NURS 1118 of the AD program.
+The ADN program has two cohorts of students, one cohort for the generic track that begins each Fall and Spring semester and the second cohort of LPN mobility students who begin in NURS 1118 of the AD program.
 The LPN mobility students are licensed LPN’s and receive credit for the first semester, N1117: Fundamentals of Nursing.
 Upon graduation, both cohorts have an associate in science or AS degree in nursing and are eligible to take the NCLEX-RN exam by the National Council of State Boards of Nursing (NCSBN).

 Upon completion of the Associate Degree Nursing Program, students will achieve the following outcomes: